Birational geometry and localisation of categories: Examples, applications and open questions

 \subsection{Strongly linearly connected smooth proper varieties}

-One natural question that arises is the following: characterise morphisms $f:X\to Y$ between smooth proper varieties which become invertible in the category $S_b^{-1}\Sm^\proper$.
+One natural question that arises is the following: characterise morphisms $f:X\to Y$ between smooth proper varieties which become invertible in the category $S_b^{-1}\Sm^\proper$, or equivalently in $S_b^{-1}\Sm$ by Corollary \ref{c5.1}.
 Here we shall study this question only in the simplest case, where $Y=\Spec F$.